ou-elot/CSE185-Final-Project/README.md

 # MyGWAS

 MyGWAS is a command line tool designed to perform Genome-Wide Association Studies (GWAS).
-It processes genotype and phenotype data, conducts linear regression to obtain statistical associations, and generates visualizations such as Manhattan plots and QQ plots.
+It processes genotype and phenotype data, conducts linear regression to obtain statistical associations, and generates Manhattan plots and QQ plots as visualization.

 ## Features
 - Read and preprocess genotype data from VCF files.